Skip to main content

 This ensures transparent and predictable runtime behavior aligned with subscription entitlements.

-Suspending a process instance pauses execution and suspends all associated active tasks.
+Suspending an Agent Automation pauses execution and suspends all associated active tasks.

 • Click Suspend in the toolbar